Joseph Palmer (communard): Life

-He supported the abolition of slavery.
+Palmer supported the abolition of slavery.

 Palmer died in 1873, by which time beards had become widely fashionable again.
 He is buried in Evergreen Cemetery in North Leominster and his grave marker bears a bearded portrait of him with the inscription "Persecuted for Wearing the Beard".

 Legacy

 Palmer appears as the character Moses White in Louisa May Alcott's Transcendental Wild Oats.

 Harvard Law School's Zechariah Chafee cited Palmer's case in his classic Freedom of Speech (1920).
 In the context of World War I restrictions on free speech, he called Palmer's case the reductio ad abusurdum that refuted attempts to justify the imprisonment of those whose words or behavior arouse violent reactions in others.